 Say what?
 I won’t be much help to him if they start cooking.
 But if he can learn to make dinner, that could be a good thing around here.

-Measure your ingredients properly to ensure that your Sour Cream Chocolate Chip Coffee Cake will bake properly.
+Measure your ingredients properly to ensure that your Sour Cream Chocolate Chip Coffee Cake bakes properly.

 When you pack flour into a cup it adds extra flour.
 That extra flour can dry out your recipe or make your end product heavy and dense.